ibanFR/semantic-versioning-kata/docs/_explanation/lift-button.md

 ---
-title: Lift Button Kata
+title: Lift Button Requirements
 ---

-# Lift Button Kata
+# Lift Button

 Write the brains of a lift button.
 - When you press the button, the light comes on.